The size of your success is measured by the strength of your desire and how you handle disappointment along the way.

 Everything happens for a reason… Why is it important that I experience this disappointment?

-This could have been much worse… What specifically about this am I grateful for?
+This could’ve been much worse… What specifically about this am I grateful for?

-These three shifts in perspective provide you with a new path moving forward that will help you to think more clearly and intelligently about the situation.
-They will also prevent you from being bogged down by disappointment.
+These three shifts in perspective provide you with new insights that encourage you to think more objectively about your situation.

 Disappointment is Only Temporary